Which one would we choose?

 The handle colours do vary between the 2 models.

-Sonicare offers the 9000 in black, white and pink whilst the iO is available in onyx black, rose quartz and alabaster white.
+Sonicare offers the 9000 in black, white and pink whilst the iO is available in onyx black only.

 Both Oral-B and Sonicare provide a black coloured brush head to match their black handles.